cnr-isti-vclab/openlime/jsdoc/releases/rel-v1.0.0.md

 ## OpenLIME Rel v1.0.0

-**OpenLIME** (Open Layered IMage Explorer) is an open-source library for the efficient display of high resolution images.
+**OpenLIME** (Open Layered IMage Explorer) is an open-source library for the efficient display of high resolution relightable images.
 For this purpose, **OpenLIME** uses optimized functions that exploit the capabilities of the latest graphics cards.

 **OpenLIME** helps people to quickly display high resolution images in a web browser.